 The Top Family Ski and Snow Vacation Mountains – Ski Cooper to Sugarbush

-SKI NEW HAMPSHIRE represents 33 alpine and cross-country resorts.
+SKI NEW HAMPSHIRE represents 32 alpine and cross-country resorts.
 Expect to find improved snowmaking, grooming, lifts, and lodging, thanks to extensive capital investment across the state.
 Skiers who visit Loon Mountain Resort in Lincoln will experience a quicker ride than ever on the Kancamagus 8 chairlift.
-Cranmore Mountain in North Conway is opening the Artist Falls Lodge, a new base lodge for their tubing park.
-The Mittersill Performance Center, a 9,000-square-foot facility where elite athletes from the Holderness School, Cannon Mountain, and the Franconia Ski Club now train.
+Cranmore Mountain in North Conway has the Artist Falls Lodge, a new base lodge for their tubing park.
+The Mittersill Performance Center is a 9,000-square-foot facility where elite athletes from the Holderness School, Cannon Mountain, and the Franconia Ski Club now train.

-SMUGGLERS’ NOTCH (known to locals as Smuggs) in northern Vermont is Ski Magazine’s pick for families in the northeast, because of its children’s facilities (including infant care) and off-the-slope activities including a zip line canopy tour, snowshoeing, nightly hot cocoa by the fire, tubing, and glow tubing.
+SMUGGLERS’ NOTCH in northern Vermont is Ski Magazine’s pick for families in the Northeast.
+Smuggs has great childcare including infant care in a licensed nursery.
+Off-the-slope activities include a zip line canopy tour, snowshoeing, nightly hot cocoa by the fire, tubing, and glow tubing.
 The Fun Zone 2.0 is open day and night with laser tag, a rock-climbing wall, a Ninja Warrior Course, large inflatables, an arcade, and a separate place for younger ones to safely play.
 On the mountain, Snow Sports University provides expert instruction for children and adults in skiing, snowboarding, and snowshoeing with 1,000 acres of all terrain access across three mountains.
-The learning area for ages 3-6 accelerates skills development with sculpted snow features like a 100-foot mini halfpipe, rollers, banked turns and obstacle courses in a Burton Riglet Park for young snowboarders.
-There’s nightly hot cocoa by the fire and evening activities including tubing, glow tubing, a weekly Winter Carnival with fireworks on Thursdays and check out the value Club Smugglers’ ski and stay packages include lift tickets, lodging, indoor pool and hot tubs and many other extras.
+The Burton Riglet Park for young snowboarders helps ages 3-6 accelerate skills development with sculpted snow features like a 100-foot mini halfpipe, rollers, banked turns, and obstacle courses.
+Book midweek for the Winter Carnival with fireworks on Thursdays and check out the value Club Smugglers’ ski and stay packages including lift tickets, lodging, indoor pool and hot tubs and many other extras.

-SUGARBUSH There’s nothing prettier than Vermont winter to show off Sugarbush resort and its scenic, small town base village in the Mad River Valley.
-The Alterra owned resort welcomes the IKON Pass to access two mountains complete with everything from beginner terrain to some of the toughest on the east coast.
+SUGARBUSH.
+There’s nothing prettier than a Vermont winter to show off Sugarbush resort and its scenic, small town base village in the Mad River Valley.
+The Alterra-owned resort welcomes the IKON Pass to access two mountains complete with everything from beginner terrain to some of the toughest on the East coast.
 Lessons for all ages and abilities are offered.
 Beyond skiing, there are several snowshoe trails, Cabin Cat Adventures like candlelit dinners, first tracks experiences and sunset rides.
-This resort is focusing on culinary, with locally sourced meats, dairy, breads and vegetables featured on menus.
+This resort focuses on culinary, with locally sourced meats, dairy, breads, and vegetables featured on menus.
 After a day on the mountain, settle into the slope side family apartments.

 The Top Family Ski and Snow Vacation Mountains – Sun Valley to Telluride

 SUN VALLEY, the crowning jewel of Idaho resorts since 1936, is still going strong.
-For its 86th season, the resort has completed a 380-acre expansion of expert terrain, added a new high-speed quad chairlift, updated dining options, snowmaking and enhanced family-friendly activities.
-Sun Valley’s highly regarded ski and snowboard instruction (ski classes begin at ages 4, snowboarding at age 6) uses contoured terrain that helps kids learn.
-Posh skiers will like the jetsetters Sun Valley Lodge and luxury boutique hotels in nearby Ketchum.
+For its 86th season, the resort has completed a 380-acre expansion of expert terrain, added a new high-speed quad chairlift, updated dining options, snowmaking, and enhanced family-friendly activities.
+Sun Valley’s highly regarded ski and snowboard instruction (ski classes begin at age 4, snowboarding at age 6) uses contoured terrain that helps kids learn.
+Posh skiers will like the jetsetters refreshed Sun Valley Lodge and luxury boutique hotels, such as the Limelight, in nearby Ketchum.
 Try the top ski resort in North America (according to SKI Magazine’s 2021/22 Annual Ski Resort Awards and Reader’s Poll) and let us know what you think.
 Learn more about Sun Valley from Family Travel Forum’s recent visit.

 TAOS SKI VALLEY is home to one of North America’s highest lifts and is the best known among New Mexico’s eight alpine and three Nordic ski areas.
 Altitude assures it is typically blanketed with 300” of snow each season.
-Look for a more luxurious on-mountain experience and four-season offerings.
-There’s a very upscale, stylish 80-room hotel, The Blake, at the base area, with larger family-sized condos in the adjacent building.
-This season, Taos again provides childcare for kids up to age 3 and pre-K lessons at the Rio Hondo Learning Center makes teaching and skiing with kids easier than ever.
-This season Taos unveiled a new ice-skating rink is back as are the resort’s ski weeks – including the Shredders Program, which emphasizes the continued growth of local skiers and riders as they develop their skills (discounts are available with Taos Youth Season Pass).
-Take advantage of a snowcat-pulled sleighride to its award-winning restaurant The Bavarian.
+Look for a more luxurious and intimate on-mountain experience with practically nonexistent lift lines.
+There’s a very upscale, stylish 115-room & suites hotel, The Blake, at the base area, with larger family-sized condos in the adjacent building.
+This season, Taos again provides childcare for kids up to age 3 and pre-K lessons at the Rio Hondo Learning Center for ages 3-6.
+The ice-skating rink is back as are the resort’s ski weeks – including the Shredders Program, which emphasizes the continued growth of local skiers and riders as they develop their skills (discounts are available with Taos Youth Season Pass).
+Take advantage of a snowcat-pulled sleighride to dine at The Bavarian.
 As the only B Corp ski resort in the world, Taos also announced another sustainability milestone last year – the resort is fully certified Carbon Neutral, and on track to be net zero by 2030.

-The Top Family Ski and Snow Vacation Mountains – Vail to Whistler Blackcomb
+The Top Family Ski and Snow Vacation Mountains – Vail to YMCA of the Rockies

-VAIL thinks big.
-The flagship Colorado mountain of this snow sports empire that reached its goal of 100% renewable electricity across its North American mountain resorts, and 96% worldwide.
+VAIL is the flagship Colorado mountain of a snow sports empire that reached its goal of 100% renewable electricity across its North American mountain resorts, and 96% worldwide.
 The original Vail Resort has more than 5,300 skiable acres including the seven legendary Back Bowls spanning across 7 miles.
 Add high-touch service to a terrific ski school, a new massive snowmaking upgrade and expansion project, intermediate and expert moguls, tree skiing and even some cliffs, to see how quality rules.
 Don’t let the size of the resort intimidate you.
 Vail offers a variety of complimentary mountain tours to introduce you to its expansive terrain.
 For those wanting to try on-mountain adventures outside of skiing and riding, the multi-lane tubing hill at Adventure Ridge is as popular as ever.
 Families can try the 50-foot-long, ski-through Coyote’s Den cave, checkout the teepee in Sherwood Forest and join the Nature Discovery Center at Eagle’s Nest for frequent nature walks, snowshoe tours and programs led by local naturalists.
 Opt in for family Private Lessons to learn and experience the mountain together.
 Vail is close enough to Denver to make a day trip.
 Read about it here.

-WILMOT MOUNTAIN in Wisconsin, just a short drive away from Chicago and Milwaukee, offers affordability and a smaller footprint to quickly build confidence – the benefits new skiers reap when visiting smaller ski hills.
-Vail Resorts own Kirsten Lynch (who took over the reins as CEO Nov.
-1) actually learned to ski in the Matterhorn of the Midwest during her childhood.
-The resort’s Ski and Ride schoolcaters to newbies so you can learn to ski yourself or give your kids a gift that will last a lifetime.
-Bonus, Epic Pass holders received a 20% discount on group lessons, one more reason to add this pass time to your winter bucket list.
-Learning to ski with less vertical helps newbies quickly build confidence and is a great compliment to a booked lesson during your big mountain trip.
+WILMOT MOUNTAIN in Wisconsin, just a short drive from Chicago and Milwaukee, offers affordability, less vertical and a smaller footprint to quickly build confidence – the benefits new skiers reap when visiting smaller ski hills.
+Additionally, the resort’s Ski and Ride school caters to newbies so you can learn to ski yourself or give your kids a gift that will last a lifetime.

 WINTER PARK in Colorado is one of the closest large ski areas near Denver and offers terrain for all levels of skiers.
 Coming back this year after a pandemic hiatus is the Winter Park Express, a partnership between Amtrak and Winter Park Resort.
-The train leaves Denver’s Union Station early in the morning and chugs through the scenic foothills to the continental divide, through the historic Moffat Tunnel and to the doorstep of the ski resort.
-It returns the same afternoon.
-Departures are each Friday, Saturday, and Sunday—beginning the weekend of Friday, January 14 and ending Sunday, April 3.
-With one-way fares starting as low as $29, travelers can customize their trip to ski or ride as many days as they’d like.
-Take the Friday morning train up, ski or ride for the day, the weekend or the week, and take a return trip the same day or on Sunday of the following week.
+The train leaves Denver’s Union Station early in the morning and chugs through the scenic foothills to the Continental Divide, through the historic Moffat Tunnel and to the doorstep of the ski resort on weekends.
+Winter Park is also home to the National Sports Center for the Disabled with many programs for those with physical and mental challenges,

-WHISTLER BLACKCOMB in British Columbia offers big mountain skiing again with the re-opening of the Canadian-American border.
-Powder hounds of all abilities won’t want to miss Whistler Blackcomb after its season-long hiatus from the international ski scene.
-For those who wintered COVID lockdowns with reels of fantasy ski lines, it’s finally time to book a return to North America’s biggest destination resort.
+WHISTLER BLACKCOMB in British Columbia offers big mountain skiing and riding for all ages and skill levels.
+Powder hounds, glade lovers and groomer aficionados won’t want to miss the unmatched variety of terrain at North America’s largest ski resort.
 An instructor from its world-class snow school can help with tips and tweaks for your turns, while acting as your local guide to the best powder stashes among the 16 alpine bowls and 200+ runs of these dual mountains.
 An added value is that your guides know all the best food and drink locations.
-Whistler is growing its offering of ski and ride camps for women this season, while Extremely Canadian’s ski and snowboard clinics maximize what the Coast Mountains have to offer including Steeps Clinics, avalanche skills training and more.
+Whistler is growing its offering of ski and ride camps for kids and adults this season, while Extremely Canadian’s ski and snowboard clinics maximize what the Coast Mountains have to offer including Steeps Clinics, avalanche skills training and more.